maxmurdoch/flock/src/pages/index.md

   button:
     text: 'Download '
     to: /download
-  description: 'Drone insurance by the hour, only when you need it.'
+  description: 'Flock Cover lets you insure your drone by the hour, only when you need it.'
   header: Pay-as-you-fly drone insurance
 video:
   coverImage: /images/uploads/testimonial/1.jpg